-The latest update about the much talked National Medical Commission Bill is that it has been approved by the Union Cabinet chaired by Prime Minister Shri Narendra Modi.
-National Medical Commission Bill is is expected to replace the much criticised Medical Council of India, following the recommendations by a parliamentary committee.
+The latest update about the much-talked National Medical Commission Bill is that it has been approved by the Union Cabinet chaired by Prime Minister Shri Narendra Modi.
+National Medical Commission Bill is expected to replace the much-criticized Medical Council of India, following the recommendations by a parliamentary committee.

 Many amendments have been incorporated within the bill which also includes strict punishment for any wrongdoing.
-It further illustrates the concept of removal of bridge course to enable non-allopathic doctors practice medicine.
-Furthermore, regulated fees for at least 50% seats at the deemed university which was only 40% earlier has been ascertained, to facilitate the students.
+It further illustrates the concept of removal of bridge courses to enable non-allopathic doctors to practice medicine.
+Furthermore, regulated fees for at least 50% of seats at the deemed university which was only 40% earlier have been ascertained, to facilitate the students.

-This amendment further simplifies the implication for any unauthorized practice of medicine and would involve severe repercussions ranging from one year long of imprisonment with a fine of up to INR 5 lac.
+This amendment further simplifies the implication for any unauthorized practice of medicine and would involve severe repercussions ranging from one-year-long imprisonment with a fine of up to INR 5 lac.

-The cabinet of ministers have also scrapped the possibility of any crash / bridge course for AYUSH practitioners and enable them to prescribe allopathic medicines.
+The cabinet of ministers has also scrapped the possibility of any crash/bridge course for AYUSH practitioners and enabled them to prescribe allopathic medicines.

 The bill also requires the colleges to include “all the other charges” in a declared fee structure.

-The National Exit Test abbreviated as NEXT, would make the final year MBBS examination students eligible to be declared a medicine practitioner nationwide.
+The National Exit Test abbreviated as NEXT would make the final year MBBS examination students eligible to be declared medicine practitioners nationwide.